BeamMW/docs-gitbook/web-wallet/receiving-beam-1.md

 ### Copy Address

-Copy and paste the newly generated Beam address (highlight right-click or "copy transaction address" from the drop-down menu) and forward it to the Sender over a **secure** communication channel.&#x20;
+Copy and paste the newly generated Beam address (highlight right-click or "copy transaction address" from the drop-down menu) and forward it to the Sender over a **secure** communication channel.

 ![](<.gitbook/assets/Screen Shot 2021-06-01 at 6.15.40 PM.png>)